 - Cable: Includes two interchangeable cables: detachable 1.2 m – 3.0 m (3.9′ – 9.8′) coiled cable and detachable 3.0 m (9.8′) straight cable

-Things to Consider to When Buying Budget Studio Headphones
+Things to Consider When Buying Budget Studio Headphones

 The ear cups of closed-back reference headphones have the best isolation.
 It answers the issue of sound bleeding into the microphone while recording audio.
 They also prevent external noise from affecting the perceived monitor signal.
 This signal isolation is also important for electric guitar headphones.